Produce Helpful and Unique Content at Scale Using Content Briefs

 A content brief helps you avoid content regurgitation

-Something you don’t want (I hope), it’s to create the same content other companies have already published.
+Something you don’t want (I hope) is to create the same content other companies have already published.

 You know that feeling, when you research something on Google, but every blog article you read tells the exact same thing, in different words.
 How frustrating is that. 🤯